Is ExpertOption Halal or Haram? (2025)

 Barry Edwards

-In this article, we will explain the basic principles of the Sharia law for online trading, why trading on ExpertOption is considered haram, and how you should trade on Shariah-compliant platforms, like Olymptrade.
+In this article, we will explain the basic principles of the Sharia law for online trading, what ExpertOption offers and how to use it as a Muslim trader in a halal way.

 Sharia Law About Online Trading: What Makes Trading Halal or Haram?

-Before we explain why we consider ExpertOption haram, we briefly outline trading activities that are considered haram by key Islamic rulings, including Resolution No. 63 of the Islamic Fiqh Council and Fatwa No. 28/DSN-MUI/III/2002 by the Indonesian Ulema Council (MUI):
+Before we explain how to use ExpertOption in a halal way, we briefly outline trading activities that are considered haram by key Islamic rulings, including Resolution No. 63 of the Islamic Fiqh Council and Fatwa No. 28/DSN-MUI/III/2002 by the Indonesian Ulema Council (MUI):

 • Gharar: Gharar refers to uncertainty or ambiguity, which means that trading activities involving significant risk and unpredictability are considered haram.
 Examples of gharar are binary options, highly volatile cryptocurrencies, or trading with high leverage.